 FTP Probe Properties Probe Interval This is the interval of the FTP probes.
 After each probe, the MonitorWare Agent 3.0 FTP probe process goes "to sleep".
 This period is specified in milliseconds.
 Timeout Interval The amount of time (in milliseconds) the remote system is expected to answer in.
 If no response is received within this period, the FTP probe fails and an event is generated.
 The default value of 1000 milliseconds is a proper value for most well connected networks.
 If the FTP probe runs against a heavily loaded system and/or slow network link, the amount must be adjusted accordingly.
 FTP server Either the IP address or resolvable host name of the FTP server, the FTP probe is to be run against.
 This system has been called "remote host" in the description above.
 Please note that specifying a host name can cause the FTP probe to fail if DNS name resolution fails (for example due to a failing DNS server).
 To avoid this, specify an IP address.
+You can either use an IPv4, an IPv6 Address or a Hostname that resolves to an IPv4 or IPv6 Address.
 Port This port is to be probed.
 Please see your server's reference for the actual value to use.
 For example, mail servers typically listen to port 25.
 Also generate an event if FTP Probe was successful When checked, an event is generated every time.
 If unchecked, it is generated only when the FTP probe fails.
 The most common option is to leave it unchecked to catch events upon a failed FTP probe.
 Syslog Facility The Syslog facility to be assigned to events created by this service.
 Most useful if the message is to forward to a Syslog server.
 Syslog Priority The Syslog priority to be assigned to events created by this service.
 Most useful if the message is to forward to a Syslog server.
 Resource ID

 The Resource ID to be assigned to events created by this service.
 Most useful if the message is to forward to a Syslog server.
 Syslog Tag Value The Syslog tag value to be assigned to events created by this service.
 Most useful if the message is to forward to a Syslog server.
-6.3.18 NT Services Monitor The NT Services Monitor is used to monitor if vital operating services are running.
+6.4.18 NT Services Monitor The NT Services Monitor is used to monitor if vital operating services are running.
 The monitor continuously checks all services set to "automatic" startup.
 If such a service does not run, an event is generated and passed to the rule engine.